bob-cd/bob/README.md

 - [Entities](/entities)
 - [Runner](/runner)

-All of these services live, breathe and deploy from their own section of this mono-repo and post-deployment, they are coordinated via a central persistent queue.
-Read more about Bob's [architecture](https://bob-cd.github.io/pages/architecture.html).
+All of these services live, breathe, and deploy from their own section of this mono-repo.
+Post-deployment, they are coordinated via a central persistent queue.
+Read more about Bob's [Architecture](https://bob-cd.github.io/pages/architecture.html).